Skip to content

 Frequently Asked Questions

-What would need to happen for these 1.2% odds to spike significantly before the contest?
+What would need to change for the UK’s odds to move above 5%?

 Learn More